 Arts disciplines which are included in the scope of the study include: literature; music (all forms); theatre, musical theatre, opera; dance (all forms); other performing arts such as circus, comedy, puppetry; visual arts and crafts; screen - film, television, online; arts education and training; community arts and cultural development; and emerging and experimental arts.

-The project was delivered in four stages;
+The project has been delivered in four stages, outlined below.